Current Exhibition

 Thursday, 14 November 2024

 When we increasingly lose the tactile experience of brush and paper, what defines writing today?
-Ren Tianijn’s sculptural calligraphy "writes" with stainless steel while Hung Keung’s digital work utilizes computer programming.
+Ren Tianijn’s sculptural calligraphy "writes" with stainless steel while Hung Keung’s digital work utilizes computer programming, and Wei Ligang endeavors to invent a universal language through paintings.
 The three artists offer insights into the new frontiers of writing.

 Games and Creative Adaptation: The Continuous Re-construction of Chinese Characters